A plausible mechanism of muscle stabilization in stall conditions: Introduction

-To rationalize such possibilities, in this paper, we complement the mean-field interaction of HS, favoring uniformity of micro-configurations, with the short-range steric interactions favoring the mixing of pre- and post-power stroke states.
-More specifically, we make the antiferromagnetic interaction between neighboring spins compete with the long-range paramagnetic interaction of HS.
+To rationalize the effect of the destabilizing short-range interactions, we use the general framework of the HS model.
+However, we now complement the mean-field interaction, favoring uniformity of micro-configurations, by the short-range interactions favoring the inter-mixing of pre- and post-power stroke states, see Fig.\ref{fig:HSSR}.
+More specifically, we make the interaction of antiferromagnetic type between neighboring spins compete with the long-range paramagnetic-type interaction introduced in the original HS model.
 The ensuing 1D hard-spin model of a muscle half-sarcomere can be viewed as a version of the corresponding Ising model where various short- and long-range interactions are allowed to compete.
-Such competition can generate a rich repertoire of thermodynamic behaviors \cite{Nagle_PRA_1970, Nagle_JAP_1971, Kardar_PRB_1983, Rikvold_PRB_2016, Campa_2019} and the goal of this paper is to explore different alternatives in the context of muscle mechanics.
+Such competition can generate a rich repertoire of thermodynamic behaviors \cite{Nagle_PRA_1970, Nagle_JAP_1971, Kardar_PRB_1983, Nishino_PRB_2016, Campa_2019} and the goal of this paper is to explore different alternatives in the context of muscle mechanics.
 An additional complication is that the HS mean-field interaction makes the ensuing systems non-additive, which leads to ensemble inequivalence.
 In particular, the isometric and the isotonic mechanical responses will be necessarily different and would have to be treated separately \cite{Campa_2019, Mukamel_PhysicaA_2010, Barre_PRL_2001, Barre2002}.
+While the detailed nature of the postulated antiferromagnetic interactions still remains debatable (see Sect.~2 for details), we take in this paper a position that the quantitative consequences of the new hypothesis must be explored before any judgment of its relevance for the theory muscle contractions can be made.